walbourn/directxtk12modelviewer/DirectXTK12/README.md

 All content and source code for this package are subject to the terms of the [MIT License](http://opensource.org/licenses/MIT).

 For the latest version of DirectXTK12, bug reports, etc. please visit the project site on [GitHub](https://github.com/microsoft/DirectXTK12).

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Xbox One

-Developers using the Xbox One XDK need to generate the ``Src\Shaders\Compiled\XboxOne*.inc`` files to build the library as they are not included in the distribution package.
-They are built by running the script in ``Src\Shaders`` - ``CompileShaders xbox`` from the *Xbox One XDK Developer Command Prompt*.
-They are XDK version-specific.
-While they will continue to work if outdated, a mismatch will cause runtime compilation overhead that would otherwise be avoided.

 ## Comparisons to DirectX 11 Version